momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 };
 ```

-This is an example of creating a TopicPermission.
+This is an example of creating a TokenScope with just TopicPermissions.

 ```javascript
 const permissions = {